Simulations exogenous shocks

 Modeling choices

 To simplify, I make the assumptions described below.
-Of course these assumptions are arbitrary and I invite interested readers to play around with them.
+Of course these assumptions may be seen as arbitrary and I invite interested readers to play around with them.

 Many studies in the literature, such as Currie et al. (2015) and Lavaine and Neidell (2017) for instance, aggregate observations to build a panel.
 I follow this approach and look at the evolution of birthweights in zip codes in time.